amgebauer/SPHSloshingSimulation/README.md

 python simulate.py
 ```

-If you are using windows as operating system, add the paths of the DualSPHysics executables in the
-corresponding section in `lib/config.py`.

 ## Requirements

 * Python 3
 * DualSPHysics 4
-* Ubuntu 16.04 (other linux systems should work)
+* Ubuntu 16.04 (other linux systems should work) or Windows
-* Windows (with adaptions, see section Setup)

 MAC OS X is not supported since DualSPHysics cannot be compiled for MAC right now.